chrisdedman/chrisdedman/README.md

 # Hi There!
 Welcome to my GitHub.👋

 ## About Me
-I'm Chris.
-Currently a sophomore in college preparing for a Bachelor of Science in Computer Science.
-My main programming languages are Python and C++, and I will be learning Java in the winter semester of 2023 (January 2023).
-I know some HTML and CSS, but not advanced enough (just enough to create my own [website](https://chrisdedman.github.io)).
-I am preparing to apply for an internship, targeting summer 2023 to advance my programming skills.
+I am a computer science student currently pursuing a Bachelor of Science degree.
+I have a strong passion for programming and a deep interest in learning and exploring the field.
+I have experience with several programming languages, including Python, C++, and HTML/CSS, and I am excited to learn more about Java in the coming winter 2023 semester.
+In addition to my technical skills, I am also a quick learner, a critical thinker, and a problem-solver.
+I am eager to apply my knowledge and skills to real-world projects and to continue growing as a programmer.

+As a student, I have completed several programming-related courses and have consistently received high marks for my work.
+In addition, I have also completed several independent projects, including creating my own [website](https://chrisdedman.github.io) using HTML and CSS.
+I am constantly seeking out opportunities to learn and grow, and I am looking for internship opportunities that will allow me to gain practical experience in the field.
+I am confident that my skills, experience, and determination will make me a valuable asset to any team.

 ## Interest:
 * Sofware Engineering